How Funny Can Sex Be?

-Sessomatto ("Sex Nut"), internationally released as How Funny Can Sex Be?, is a 1973 Italian anthology erotic comedy film directed by Dino Risi.
+Sessomatto ("Sex Mad"), internationally released as How Funny Can Sex Be?, is a 1973 Italian anthology erotic comedy film directed by Dino Risi.
 All the segments have sex and sexual perversions as their main theme.

 The film was a commercial success grossing $5 million in Italy.
+It received an American release beginning in the fall of 1976, mounted by Funny Property Associates, a consortium consisting of Bob Lipman and Art Fisher of Lipman Advertising, attorney Leon Greenberg, and breeding farm owner Mort Finder; it was released to theatres in both subtitled and dubbed versions.